wikimedia/wvui/readme.md

 Great workflows often require great tooling and those tools need to be configured.
 This section describes how to optimize your editor or IDE for optimal usage.

+#### EditorConfig

+- Many editors and IDEs nowadays support [.editorconfig](https://editorconfig.org/) file, which is basically a tool to keep a consistent coding styles for multiple developers working on the same project.
+This repository includes `.editorconfig` file that contains basic indentations and code formatting rules.
+This configuration is optional and can be overridden with editor/IDE settings.
+Also, it affects code only at time of writing and any tools or formatters will be executed using this configuration.

 #### Visual Studio Code